RetroDECK/components/archive_later/dosbox-x/README.md

 # DOSBox‑X Windows 98/3.1 Launcher — Current Design & Usage

 This component contains `winplay.sh` — the DOSBox‑X based Windows 9x launcher used by RetroDECK.
 The README below documents the current, tested implementation and recommended workflows.

 Summary of the current approach
-- The launcher uses DOSBox‑X's IMGMAKE/imgmake tooling to create *linked differencing children* (recommended) for per-run write layers.
+- The launcher uses DOSBox‑X's cvhdmake tooling to create *linked differencing children* in the guest runtime (recommended) for per-game write layers.
+Base image creation / formatting (mkfs) still uses DOSBox‑X's imgmake where required.
 - The launcher builds a temporary config file (TMP_CONF) **per run** which is passed last to DOSBox‑X so it overrides the base config when needed.
 - Filenames used for per-game layers and saves are sanitized to avoid spaces and problematic characters.

 Why this README changed
-- Previous flows attempted `vhdmake -diff` for differencing children inside DOSBox‑X. That exposed a bug/instability in some DOSBox‑X builds (double-free / mount failures).
-We now use IMGMAKE -link which is the robust and supported path.
+- Previous flows attempted `vhdmake -diff` for differencing children inside DOSBox‑X; that exposed instabilities in some DOSBox‑X builds (double-free / mount failures).
+The current, supported runtime approach is to create per-game differencing children from inside DOSBox‑X using `cvhdmake -f -l <parent> <child>` (written into the generated `[autoexec]`).
+Packaging on the host also uses `cvhdmake` as the single supported host-side packaging tool for differencing children.
+Base image creation/formatting is still done using `imgmake` / `mkfs` where appropriate.

 ---